 Measurement of human object lightness discrimination thresholds under variation in object background: This supplemental experiment, pre-registered as Experiment 2, provided preliminary data that helped shape the design of the main experiment presented in the paper (which was Experiment 3 of the pre-registration documents).
 It aimed to determine whether variation in the reflectance of background objects had an effect on human lightness discrimination thresholds.
 It established that human object lightness discrimination thresholds increase if the reflectance of background objects vary, as compared the case when the discrimination is made against the same background.
 It also studied the effect of inclusion or not of secondary reflections in the rendering process as well and assessed the effect of implementing background variation across trials rather than across intervals.

+The basic methods were the same as the experiment described in the main paper.
+The practice session was conducted with the images in Condition 1 described below.
+The observers were retained for the experiment if their average threshold of the last two acquisitions during the practice session was lower than 0.030.
+This was a deviation from the pre-registered plan where we set the threshold criterion as 0.025.
+After collecting data from 8 observers, we realized that the criterion was too strict.
+Only one observer had met the criterion.
+After modifying the threshold criterion, we included two of the initially discontinued observers in our experiment (Observer 5 and Observer 8).
+Total of 11 naïve observers participated in the practice sessions.
+Four of these observers met the criteria for continuing the experiment.
+Two of these observers also participated in the main experiment (Observer 4 and Observer 8).

-The basic methods were the same as the experiment described in the main paperWe measured lightness discrimination threshold of four naïve human observers using a two-interval forced choice paradigm.
+We measured lightness discrimination threshold of four naïve human observers using a two-interval forced choice paradigm.
 The thresholds were measured for three specific types of background variation (Figure S1).
 The reflectance spectra of the background objects were generated with the covariance scale factor set to 1.
 These three conditions were:

 Condition 1.
 Fixed background: In this condition, the spectra of objects in the background were kept fixed for all trials and for all intervals.
 We generated 11 images, one at each comparison LRF level.